 If they do know what apartment syndication is AND they currently represent syndicators, then the next step is scheduling an in-person interview, with the purpose of getting into their tactics.
 To accomplish this goal, ask the following 9 questions:

 - How conservative or aggressive are you with the tax positions you take?
 Additionally, does the conservative/aggressive nature of the CPA align with your desires?
 If taking aggressive stances, how will that be communicated to you for you to understand and accept?
-You may rely on the CPA to prepare your tax returns, but ultimately when you sign your tax return, you are taking responsibility for it.
+You may rely on the investment CPA to prepare your tax returns but, ultimately, when you sign your tax return, you are taking responsibility for it.

 - How proactive are you with tax planning and how to your tax planning services work?